Playing for Time (film)

-Playing for Time is a 1980 CBS television film, written by Arthur Miller and based on musician Fania Fénelon's autobiography The Musicians of Auschwitz.
+Playing for Time is a 1980 CBS television film directed, written by Arthur Miller and based on musician Fania Fénelon's autobiography The Musicians of Auschwitz.
 Vanessa Redgrave stars as Fénelon.

 Playing for Time was based on Fénelon's experience as a female prisoner in the Auschwitz concentration camp, where she and a group of classical musicians were spared in return for performing music for their captors.
 The film was later adapted as a play by Miller.

-This was the last film of director Daniel Mann.
 Parts of the film were directed by Joseph Sargent, but only Mann was credited as director.

 Plot

 Fania Fénelon, a French Jewish singer-pianist, is sent with other prisoners to the Auschwitz concentration camp in a crowded train during World War II.
 After having their belongings and clothes taken and their heads shaved, the prisoners are processed and enter the camp.
 Fénelon is recognized as being a famous musician and she finds that she will be able to avoid hard manual labor and survive longer by becoming a member of the prison's female orchestra, the Women's Orchestra of Auschwitz.

 In the process, she strikes up a close relationship with Alma Rosé, the musical group's leader, as well as the other members of the band.
 Realizing that the musicians get better treatment than other prisoners, Fania convinces the guards and members of the orchestra that another prisoner she had befriended, Marianne, is actually a talented singer.
 Although Marianne performs poorly at her audition, she is allowed to join the orchestra.
 Playing for the Nazis, however, robs the women of much of their dignity and most of them are often questioning whether remaining alive was worth the abuse they constantly suffer.